A8N0RMAL/Operating-Systems/README.md

 ## Question 1: Maximum Throughput in Scheduling Algorithms (GATE 2001)

 ### Problem:
-Consider a set of n tasks with known runtimes \( r_1, r_2, \dots, r_n \) to be run on a uniprocessor machine.
+Consider a set of n tasks with known runtimes ( r1, r2, ..., rn ) to be run on a uniprocessor machine.
 Which of the following processor scheduling algorithms will result in the maximum throughput?

 1. (a) Round-Robin
 2. (b) Highest-Response-Ratio-Next